JOJOVAV/TB-faqs/faq/the-game-r6.md

 So always check if you have any .ini files in your game!
 {% endhint %}

-## How to launch said operation
+## How to launch said operation(PlazaCrack)

 Y1S0 - Y5S2: RainbowsixGame.exe else Rainbowsix.exe\
-Y5S3: Lumaplay.exe or global tools\
+Y5S3: Lumaplay.exe, RainbowSix.bat or global tools\
 Others: RainbowSix.bat (just open it, to close it press any key)

+## How to launch said operation(Crack.zip - Lungu)

+Y-S0 - Y8SX: RainbowSix.bat

+{% hint style="info" %}
+If there is any Rainbowsix.bat file, pls use that
+{% endhint %}

 ## My old Siege version opens the current version or Ubisoft Connect